simplificare-org/mcp-server-for-aws/README.md

 # MCP Server for AWS Resources

-This repository contains the implementation of the MCP (Multi-Cloud Platform) server for managing AWS resources.
+This repository contains the implementation of the MCP (Model Context Protocol) server for managing AWS resources.
 It provides a Python-based server to interact with AWS services using the `boto3` library.

 ## Features